osbuild/guides/osbuild-composer/src/developer-guide/testing.md

 ### Leaking resources

-The cloud-cleaner binary was created to clean up all artifacts (like images, but also registred AMIs, security groups, etc.) that could be left behind.
+The cloud-cleaner binary was created to clean up all artifacts (like images, but also registered AMIs, security groups, etc.) that could be left behind.
 Not all executables in our CI have proper error handling and clean up code and what is even worse, if Jenkins fails and takes down all running jobs, it is possible that the clean-up code will not run even if it is implemented.

 **Possibly leaking resources:**